tfjmp/website/content/post/phd-proposal/index.md

 The page limit is a maximum; it is not a target.
 Successful Thesis Proposal documents can be shorter than the limit.
 Writing within the page limit is important.
-You should add all submissions and accepted publications since the start of your PhD as appendix.
+You should add all submissions and accepted publications since the start of your PhD in the appendix.

 # Content